 When we talk about HR chatbots, we aren’t talking about anything new or groundbreaking.
 The chatbot technology was invented in the 60s but wasn’t primarily used as a universal language processing tool until the late-90s.
 Flash forward to 2018 and this technology is finally at a point where more and more companies are starting to implement it to a point where it can now be considered “emerging” technology.
-A recent Forrester survey stated, “85% of customer interactions within an enterprise will be with software robots in five years’ time” and “87% of CEOs are looking to expand their AI workforce” using AI bots.”
+A recent Forrester survey stated, “85% of customer interactions within an enterprise will be with software robots in five years’ time” and “87% of CEOs are looking to expand their AI workforce” using AI to HR bots.”
 To help reduce costs, increase efficiency in processes and create a better customer/employee experience enterprise–organizations all over the world are looking into AI machine learning and natural language understanding programs.

 HR automation tools such as chatbots can be powered to streamline and personalize the HR process across full-time, part-time, seasonal and temporary employees.
 Chatbots for human resources can be utilized to create efficiency and improve productivity through the following areas of typical HR touchpoints: